Why Do I Need A Bullet Journal?

 It is for this reason that you should think about how you would like this system to work in your life before you begin.
 You also need to think about how you will access your journal.
 I keep mine at home on my desk but I am there a lot of the time, so I use a large A4 size journal.
 You may be out and about a lot, at work, taking photographs, travelling, or just out chatting, in which case you may prefer something smaller, that you can pop in a pocket or a bag.
 It needs to be something that will work for YOU and YOUR lifestyle, needs and wants.
 Below are some tips to get you started.

-To be honest just about any pen or notebook will suffice.
-My preference is for plain paper but if you would like to start with a journal that is already set-up with an Index and the page numbers, a good choice would be the Leuchtturm 1917 notebook.
+To be honest, just about any pen or notebook will suffice.
+My preference is for plain paper but if you would like to start with a journal that is already set-up with an Index and the page numbers, a good choice would be the Leuchtturm 1917 notebook, in whichever size suits you best.
 This notebook features an archival quality that allows you to keep what you have entered into the notebook safe and the writing doesn’t usually show through onto the other side (but you can use a page near the back to check all your pens, to see).
 The pages have a grid of dots on them, so you can draw straight lines, both horizontally and vertically if that is important to you but there is also plenty of space without feeling constrained by ready-printed lines.

 The only other tool you need is a pen (or even a pencil).
 Many people like to use gel pens or colored pencils, some even use water color paints!
 But to start out, you only need a pen.
 You may also like to get some washi tape which is an attractive self adhesive product that you can use to decorate your pages or stick things in with.